VisualRamen/odin-recipes/README.md

 ---

-The purpose of this project is to utilize the lessons I have learned about HTML and putting together a recipe.
+The purpose of this project is to utilize the lessons I have learned about HTML and put together a recipe.